p33chicago/P33-DEI-dashboard-project/web/README.md

 Run both the [ingestion](../ingest.ipynb) and the [transform](../transform.ipynb) notebooks.
 This should result in a [../data/figure.json](../data/figure.json) and [../data/figure.svelte](../data/figure.svelte) file.
 The JSON file is curently used, but you can uncomment some code in routes/index.svelte to see how the figure.svelte might be used.

+You'll also need to install nodejs (from wherever) and run `npm install`.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: